archieroques/flotilla-easy/README.md

 It needs the prettytable module, which is a bit of a pain to install on everyone's laptops if you are running a workshop.
 This code isn't properly wrapped into a library with all the bits, so to quickly solve this I just stuck everything in a folder and got the kids to put their code in there.
 It all worked fine!

+This library is based on Pimoroni's code and product.
+Thanks guys! <3